Exploring Deep Neural Networks via Layer-Peeled Model: Minority Collapse in Imbalanced Training: Layer-Peeled Model for Predicting Minority Collapse

 \subsection{Minority Collapse}

-With the technique of convex relaxation in place, now we numerically solve the Layer-Peeled Model on imbalanced datasets, with the goal of identifying nontrivial patterns in this regime.
+With the technique of convex relaxation in place, now we numerically solve the Layer-Peeled Model on imbalanced datasets, with the goal of identifying possible nontrivial patterns.
 As a worthwhile starting point, we consider a dataset that has $K_A$ majority classes each containing $\barN_A$ training examples and $K_B$ minority classes each containing $\barN_B$ training examples.
 That is, assume $n_1 = n_2 = \dots = n_{K_A} = \barN_A$ and $n_{K_A+1} = n_{K_A+2}= \dots = n_{K} = \barN_B$.
 For convenience, call $R := \barN_A/\barN_B > 1$ the imbalance ratio.
 Note that the case $R = 1$ reduces to the balanced setting.

 An important question is to understand how the $K_B$ last-layer minority classifiers behave as the imbalance ratio $R$ increases, as this is directly related to the model performance on the minority classes.
-To address this question, we show that the average cosine of the angles between any pair of the $K_B$ minority classifiers in Figure~\ref{fig:LPM-simulations} by solving the simple convex program \eqref{eq:convex sdp problem}.
-This figure reveals a two-phase behavior of the minority classifiers $\bw^\star_{K_A+1}, \bw^\star_{K_A+2}, \ldots, \bw^\star_K$ as $R$ increases: \begin{enumerate}[(1)] \item When $R < R_0$ for some $R_0 > 0$, the average between-minority-class angle becomes smaller as $R$ increases. \item Once $R \geq R_0$, the average between-minority-class angle become zero, implying that all the minority classifiers collapse to a single vector. \end{enumerate} Above, the phase transition point $R_0$ depends on the imbalance configuration $K_A, K_B$ and the thresholds $\Etheta, \Ew$.
+To address this question, we show that the average cosine of the angles between any pair of the $K_B$ minority classifiers in Figure~\ref{fig:LPM-simulations} by solving the simple convex program (\ref{eq:convex sdp problem}).
+This figure reveals a two-phase behavior of the minority classifiers $\bw^\star_{K_A+1}, \bw^\star_{K_A+2}, \ldots, \bw^\star_K$ as $R$ increases: \begin{itemize} \item[(1)] When $R < R_0$ for some $R_0 > 0$, the average between-minority-class angle becomes smaller as $R$ increases. \item[(2)] Once $R \geq R_0$, the average between-minority-class angle become zero and, in addition, the minority classifiers have about the same length.
+This implies that all the minority classifiers collapse to a single vector. \end{itemize} Above, the phase transition point $R_0$ depends on the class sizes $K_A, K_B$ and the thresholds $\Etheta, \Ew$.
+This value becomes smaller when $E_W, E_H$, or the numer of minority classes $K_B$ is smaller while fixing the other parameters (see more numerical examples in Figure S2 in SI Appendix).